sharpmachine/wakeupmedia.com/wp-content/plugins/seo-ultimate/readme.txt

 == Changelog ==

+= Version 6.9.7 (October 28, 2011) =
+* Bugfix: Fixed errors that appeared in Deeplink Juggernaut CSV exports
+* Bugfix: Deeplink Juggernaut now handles get_permalink() errors silently
+* Bugfix: Added missing textdomains to some strings
+* Bugfix: Fixed some strings that were being gettexted before the plugin textdomain was loaded

 = Version 6.9.6 (September 23, 2011) =
 * Bugfix: Deeplink Juggernaut now applies changes to sitewide link caps gradually instead of all at once, in order to alleviate out-of-memory errors and large processing overhead on sites with many posts